Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “Can my child do a trial session?”

-For the first 2-3 weeks before Book Online is closed you can visit and try the course (except holiday courses) for free.
+You can visit and try the course (except holiday camps) for free.
 However, once you have tried one session you should then register via our Book Online.
-Once Book Online is closed you can still do a trial session & you need to let coach know if you will continue.
 If you continue you will be charged from that course onwards including that session.
 There is no charge if you do not continue, as long as it is the first trial session.

 “Do I need to book online if I wish to do a trial for a course?

 No online booking is required for a trial.
-You can go to the pitch and notify the coach that you wish to do a trial for that course.
+You can go to the pitch and notify the coach that you wish to do a trial for that course, but it is best to send a mail to firstname.lastname@example.org first.

 “What will the children learn from doing a Soccer Camp?”